No one ever plans to fail.

 We can’t promise screening rules will be easy or simple.
 And some wonder if we need more rules to fix the issue.

 FCRA rules are pretty specific.
-Employment screening can’t happen without prior written consent from the applicant.
-Applicants must be provided a written disclosure when screened for employment purposes.
-Applicants also have a right to dispute screening results.
+Employment screening can’t happen without prior written consent from the candidate.
+Candidates must be provided a written disclosure when screened for employment purposes.
+Candidates also have a right to dispute screening results.
 That means any adverse action taken as a result of a background check must follow the steps outlined in the law.

 Pick a partner you trust